-As the name svgwrite implies, svgwrite creates new SVG drawings, it does not read existing drawings and also does not import existing drawings, but you can always include other SVG drawings by the <image> entity.
+As the name svgwrite implies, svgwrite creates new SVG drawings, it does not read/import existing drawings, but you can always include other SVG drawings by the <image> entity.

 svgwrite has a debugging feature, activated by

 svgwrite.Drawing(debug=True).
 This feature is meant to find